kaittremblay/board-manual/board-structure-and-roles/directors-of-the-board.md

 # Directors of the Board

+All new and renewing Directors:

+* Agree to abide by the Directors' Code of Conduct
+* Sign a confidentiality agreement
+* Disclose all conflicts of interest

+These documents are stored with the corporate records and are available for inspection by any Member.

 ## Role of Directors

 The directors of the board manage the affairs of the organization and to apply the Bylaws of DMG.
 They also have a duty to: